 YouTube requires that you own (or have licenses for) all of the content in your videos.
 So when your video receives a copyright claim, you can no longer monetize that video.

-The owner of the copyrighted content may choose to place ads on your video.
-This means that they will monetize and earn money from your video (instead of you) when the ads are shown.
+The owner of the copyrighted content may choose to place advertising on your video.
+This means that they will monetize and earn advertising revenue from your video (instead of you) when the ads are shown.

 Does a copyright claim affect views?

 A copyright claim may affect the views of your video.